 Content warning: Sarcastic blog post.
 Cynicism intended in love.

 Awhile back we saw a spate of “interesting” Eucharists.
-These included, and I kid you not, Seuss-charists, Clown-charists, a Pirate Eucharist and a tailgate Eucharist at a Baltimore Raven’s game.
-A youth director friend, Jeremy Knight, and I were thinking one evening that there are many imaginative ways to devalue the Holy Eucharist that have yet to be attempted.
+These included, I kid you not, Seuss-charists, Clown-charists, Pirate Eucharists and a tailgate Eucharist at a Baltimore Raven’s game.
+A youth director friend, Jeremy Knight, and I were thinking one recent evening that there are many imaginative ways to devalue the Holy Eucharist that have yet to be attempted.
 Here are a few that came readily to mind…

 1. Bear-suit-vestmentscharist: What’s more inviting than a guy in a bear suit?